nafeu/minimal-elearning/data/lecture1.md

 ???
 - q.
 How many hours are in a day?
 - a.
 24
 - e.
-This is due to the Earth's rotation
+This is due to the earth's rotation silly.
 - r.
-Read about it at [Wikipedia](http://wikipedia.com)
+Why don't you [google](http://google.ca) it.
 - 12
 - 27
 - 14